Contents

 Online TrainingSafety

-Before we dive into the topics you should cover in your safety training, it’s important to understand the top hazards in construction.
+Before we dive into the topics you should cover in your safety training, it’s important to understand these top hazards in construction — the core causes of injuries and fatalities that demand focused attention.

 1. Falls